Marwan-pookattil/Food-Nutrient-Analysis/README.md

 - Pandas: For data wrangling and manipulation.
 - NumPy: For numerical calculations.
 - Matplotlib & Seaborn: For data visualization and creating insightful plots.
-- Jupyter Notebook: For interactive coding and step-by-step analysis.

 ### **Analysis Highlights**-
 - Data Cleaning: Missing values were found in Sodium, Sugar, Calcium, Iron, Potassium, VitaminC, VitaminE, and VitaminD.
 Appropriate techniques were used to handle these missing values.